Our Future Path! A plan for a better world!

 Repeat, Repeat, Repeat

-We also tend to believe things that we hear repeated “over and over and over again”.
+We also tend to believe the things that we hear repeated “over and over and over again”.
 In life, we are inclined to believe that if we get a certain result repeated “over and over and over again”, then that result is a fact.
 This is a result of our predictive bias where we see a pattern in what is being repeated.
+In other words, each of these repeated lies adds a new false brick into our memory.
+If most of the bricks that make up a memory are made from lies, then what we will remember is the lie.

 Therefore, individuals and groups trying to manipulate us will repeat a lie “over and over and over again”, even if what they are repeating has been proven false or has been debunked.
 For instance, some individuals and groups keep saying “over and over and over again” that the 2020 election was stolen, even though that claim has been thoroughly debunked.

-To counter a repeated lie, we need to remind ourselves each time we hear the lie that it is a lie.
+To counter a repeated lie, each time we hear that lie we need to remind ourselves that it is a lie.
 Then we should answer back “over and over and over again” with the truth.
+If we can keep out the false bricks from our memory and instead add truthful bricks, then we will remember the truth.

 Urgency